 Diane Pepe

-Diane Pepe is a multidisciplinary artist whose 2 and 3-dimensional work relates to the connections between art and science.
-Her work is exhibited in various venues such as Cedarburg Art Museum Cedarburg, WI; Marin Moca Museum of Contemporary Art, California; Grounds for Sculpture, NJ; Barnes Foundation, PA; The Brownsville Museum of Fine Art, Texas; The Woodmere Art Museum, PA; The Palmer Museum of Art, PA; and The Delaware Center for Contemporary Art, Wilmington, DE.
-Large scale installations include The State Museum in Harrisburg; Window on Broad, UArts; and included as part of a permanent install at The Philadelphia International Airport, PA.
+Pepe has exhibited in various venues such as Cedarburg Art Museum Cedarburg, WI; Marin Moca Museum of Contemporary Art, California; Grounds for Sculpture, NJ; Barnes Foundation, PA; The Brownsville Museum of Fine Art, Texas; The Woodmere Art Museum, PA; The Palmer Museum of Art, PA; and The Delaware Center for Contemporary Art, Wilmington, DE.
+Large scale installations include The State Museum in Harrisburg and Window on Broad, UArts.

-Pepe is the recipient of numerous grants such as: Arts in Education Fellowship funded by the NEA with support by The Getty Center in the Arts, Washington D.C.; The PA Council on the Arts Special Projects Grant; and The National Science Foundation Research grants from PSU.
-She is currently Associate Professor of Art at The University of the Arts, Philadelphia, PA.
-Pepe received her MA from The University of New Mexico and her BFA from Carnegie Mellon University.
+Pepe is former Associate Professor of Art at The University of the Arts, Philadelphia, PA.
+She received her MA from The University of New Mexico and her BFA from Carnegie Mellon University.
 She is also Founding Director of The ASEP at The Philadelphia School.
 A detailed resume is available upon request.